← Back to 史記

 10

-Duke De was established for two years and then died.
+Duke De reigned for two years and then died.
 After four years, Duke Xuan of Qin made the Mi Altar south of the Wei and sacrificed to the Green Emperor.

 11